ultimateanu/hashdir/index.md

 scoop update hashdir
 ```

-\*_Homebrew currently requires a project to have 50 stars to be included in core.
+\*_Homebrew currently requires a project to have [75 stars](https://docs.brew.sh/Acceptable-Formulae#niche-or-self-submitted-stuff) to be included in core.
 So I've set up a custom tap for now that still allows easy installation.
 If you like this project, please consider starring on Github and adding a formula to Homebrew core eventually._

 ### Cross-platform dotnet app